Your Sailing Holiday

 Why do I have to be able to climb a three-metre vertical ladder etc?

 Sailing can be both physically and mentally challenging.
-If your agility level is such that you can’t confidently do all three of these things, then you may find it difficult or impossible to get on and off the boat.
+If your agility level is such that you can’t confidently do all three of these things, then you may find it difficult or impossible to get down the companion way ladder and on and off the boat.
 You will certainly find life at sea a real struggle.

 If you are in any doubt about your fitness level or your ability to cope with activities onboard, please do phone us for a chat.
 If we can safely accommodate you we will.
 We may recommend that you try one of our Sailing Weekends before committing to anything longer.

 I am a beginner, can I book any Sailing Holiday or Voyage?